Jay-JayG/cs444_projects/9_mkdir_and_namei/README.md

   * `void write_inode(struct inode *in)`: Determines the block number and offset for the location in disk that the passed in inode should be written to.
 Writes contents of inode into buffer.
 Writes buffer into disk.
 * `dir.c`
   * `void mkfs()`: Obtains the first free inode and block from their corresponding map blocks.
 Initializes that inode as a directory inode specifically the root directory.
 Specifies the root's size, since it will contain references to two other directories at startup, the current and parent which at root is also current, totalying two directory entry sizes chucks amounting to 64 bytes.
 Writes those directory entries to the data blocks in disk and writes the inode to the inode blocks in disk.
-  * `struct directory *directory_open(int inode_num)`: Opens a directory by creating a directory struct and populating it with a pointer to specified inode and initializing it with an offset of 0.
+  * `struct directory *directory_open(int inode_num)`: Opens a directory by creating a directory struct and populating it with a pointer to specific inode and initializing it with an offset of 0.
   * `int directory_get(struct directory *dir, struct directory_entry *ent)`: Obtains data of directory entries within a directory, will loop through all entries within the directory until it reaches the end.
 Will populate a directory_entry struct with the inodes and names of the directories obtained moving the offset each time.
-  * `void directory_close(struct directory *d)`: Closes a directory by writing it to disk and freeing it’s pointer.
+  * `void directory_close(struct directory *d)`: Closes a directory by writing it to disk and freeing its pointer.
-  * `struct inode *namei(char *path)`: From a path gets the associated inode form the file.
+  * `struct inode *namei(char *path)`: From a path gets the associated inode from the file.
 Currently voids the path and instead obtains the root inode.
-  * `int directory_make(char *path)`: Creates directories in the root diriectorie.
-Seperates the path into root directory and new directory name.
+  * `int directory_make(char *path)`: Creates directories in the root directory.
+Separates the path into root directory and new directory name.
 Obtains the inode of the root node.
-Allocaates a news inode for the new dir.
+Allocates a new inode for the new dir.
 Allocates a new block for storing the directory entries.
+Writes directory entries into the file block dedicated to this new directory entry.
+Writes a new directory into the root directory's file block.
+Write changes to root inode's new size into disk.
+Writes new directory inode into disk.